php-http/documentation/discovery.rst

 The package supports multiple discovery strategies and comes with two out-of-the-box:

 - A built-in strategy supporting the HTTPlug adapters, clients and factories (including Symfony, Guzzle, Diactoros and Slim Framework)
-- A strategy supporting the beta version of `Puli`_

 Strategies provide candidates of a type which gets evaluated by the discovery service.
 When it finds the best candidate, it caches it and stops looking in further strategies.